Last Updated: June 4, 2025 by TRUiC Team

 This will need to comply with all applicable naming requirements under Virginia law and be both succinct and memorable, as this will make it easily searchable by your potential clients.

-1. Important Naming Guidelines for Virginia LLCs:
+1. Virginia LLC Naming Guidelines

 • Your name must include the phrase “Limited Liability Company” or one of its abbreviations (e.g., LLC, L.L.C., LC, etc.).